fuzzthink/gitstats/README.md

 Rules:
 1. 1st line must define the file paths ignore regex.
 Define it as an empty string "" if just want to define the next `commit_begin` line.
 2. 2nd line if provided, must define the `commit_begin` string.
-3. 3rd line if provided, must define a commit timestamp and line count delta.
+3. 3rd line if provided, must define commit timestamp, and line count delta pairs.
+  The pair is separated by a comma and pairs are separated by a '|'.
+  Earlier commit deltas must come first.
-4. All values must be delimited by double quotes.
+4. All values must be delimited by double quotes, which can not be at the start of the line.

+To get timestamp of a commit:
+git show -s --format=%ct <commit>

 */
 ```

-The 3rd line is used to offset a miscount due to adding or remove non-source codes but counted by gitstats.
-Specify the timestamp of the commit to add the delta, followed by a comma, and the line count to be added.
+The 3rd line is used to offset miscounts due to adding or remove non-source code files but were counted by gitstats.
+Specify the timestamp of the commit to be adjusted, followed by a comma, and the line count to be added or subtracted.

 The commit timestamp can be obtained via